 The College has a 403(b) defined contribution retirement plan covering all employees except for employees regularly attending classes at the College.
 The College matches contributions 66.67 percent per dollar, with an annual maximum limit of \$1,000.
 The participant is fully vested in amounts attributable to the plan contributions when such plan contributions are made.
-The College's expense under the plan was approximately \$492,000 and \$498,000 for the years ended June 30, 2022 and 2021, respectively.
+The College's expense under the plan was approximately \$492,000 for both the years ended June 30, 2023 and 2022.